-The Poodle is one of the most popular family dog breeds in the world.
+The Poodle is one of the best family dogs in the world.

 They have a rich history with noble families of France that dates back over 400 years.
 To this day Poodles are still associated with luxury and elegance.